LUMIVERO/C6-Citation-Style-Scripts/readme.de.md

 [CPE004](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Components/CPE%20Periodical/CPE004%20Add%20the%20content%20of%20the%20Abbreviation%203%20field%20to%20the%20journal%20name) Add the content of the "Abbreviation 3" field to the Journal Name

-[CPE005](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Components/CPE%20Periodical/CPE005%20Replace%20Space%20by%20Non-breaking%20Space%20in%20the%20Journal%20Name) Replace space by non-breaking space in the Journal Name
+[CPE005](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Components/CPE%20Periodical/CPE005%20Replace%20Space%20by%20Non-breaking%20Space%20in%20the%20Journal%20Name) Replace Space by Non-breaking Space in the Journal Name

 [CPE006](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Components/CPE%20Periodical/CPE006%20Prefix%20for%20Journal%20Name%20depending%20on%20the%20content%20of%20the%20Language%20field) Prefix for Journal Name depending on the content of the "Language" field